-gle glucose on the α -chain and a single phosphate as the β -chain (28).
+Strain F62? lgtA? lgtE produces an LOS that contains a single glucose on the?-chain and a single phosphate as the?-chain (28).
 As such, this strain produces an LOS with the predicted acceptor structure for LgtE.
-The data shown above and in Fig. 6 demonstrated that this LOS can serve as an acceptor for galactose from UDP-galactose.
+The data shown in Table 3 and Fig. 6 demonstrate that this LOS can serve as an acceptor for galactose from UDP-Galactose.
 Surprisingly, many other LOS structures were also able to serve as acceptor molecules for LgtE.
-Furthermore, in our in vitro experiments, multiple LOS bands were obtained after incubation of F62 Δ lgtA Δ lgtE LOS with purified LgtE and UDP-galactose.
-The SDS-PAGE profile of the elongation product suggests that two galactose residues are added to F62 Δ lgtA Δ lgtE LOS.
+Furthermore, in our in vitro experiments, multiple LOS bands were obtained after incubation of F62? lgtA? lgtE LOS with purified LgtE and UDP-galactose.
+The SDS-PAGE profile of the elongation product suggests that two galactose residues are added onto F62? lgtA? lgtE LOS.

-The ability of LgtE to add galactose to a variety of LOS structures was unexpected.
-Most surprising perhaps was its sugars LOS ability to add to isolated from F62 Δ lgtA Δ rfaK Δ lgtF.
-The oligosaccharide of this LOS consists of two heptose molecules, and elongation of this LOS by LgtE in vivo has not been reported.
-Furthermore, when galactose is added to the base oligosaccharide, the resulting band has an SDS-PAGE mobility consistent with the addition of three galactose residues.
-These data indicate that, depending on the nature of the starting LOS, two or three galactose residues were added.
+The ability of LgtE to add galactose onto a variety of LOS structures was unexpected.
+Most surprising perhaps was its ability to add sugars onto LOS isolated from LOS F62? lgtA?
+RfaK?
+LgtF.
+The OS of this LOS consists of two heptose molecules, and elongation of this LOS by LgtE in vivo has not been reported.

-By varying the amount of LgtE added to the reaction mixture, we could change the relative ratio of the elongation product; more enzyme increased the intensity of the higher-molecular-weight components (data not shown).
-Since the aberrant additions only occurred during in vitro reactions and were influenced by the amount of exogenous LgtE added, this suggests that, in vivo, the amount of enzyme expressed is quite small.
-Additional studies from our laboratory indicate that this hypothesis is correct (D. C. Stein, unpublished observations).
+Furthermore, when galactose is added to the base OS, the resulting band has an SDS-PAGE mobility consistent with the addition of three galactose residues.
+These data indicate that depending on the nature of the starting LOS, it appears that 2 or 3 galactose residues were added.
+By varying the amount of LgtE added to the reaction mixture, we could change the relative ratio of the elongation product; more enzyme increased the intensity of the higher molecular weight components (data not shown).
+Since the aberrant additions only occurred during in vitro reactions, and were influenced by the amount of exogenous LgtE added, this suggests that in vivo, the amount of enzyme expressed is quite low.
+Additional studies from our laboratory indicate that this hypothesis is correct (DCS, unpublished observations).

-Wakarchuk and coworkers demonstrated that purified LgtE was unable to add galactose to synthetic β -Glc acceptors (30).
-In light of our observation that LgtE is able to mediate addition to a variety of molecules that possess a lipid base, the failure observed by Wakarchuk et al. was most likely due to the inability of the synthetic intermediates to form a stable interaction with LgtE.
+Wakarchuk and coworkers demonstrated that purified LgtE was unable to add galactose onto synthetic ?-Glc acceptors (30).
+In light of our observation that LgtE is able to mediate the addition to a variety of molecules that possess a lipid base, indicates that the failure observed by Wakarchuk et al. was most likely due to the inability of the synthetic intermediates to form a stable interaction with LgtE.

-Certain LOS immunotypes of N. meningitidis possess LOSs with variations in the structure of the α -chain.
-The observation that an excess amount of LgtE in a reaction results in homopolymer additions suggests a mechanism that can explain how the L5 LOS immunotype might arise.
-If LgtF were over-expressed, it might result in the addition of a second glucose residue at the base of the α -chain.
-It is interesting that the LOS isolated from L5 strains possesses a significant amount of a truncated biosynthetic product on SDS-PAGE gels.
-This may reflect a limitation in the ability of LgtE to add galactose to the diglucosyl structure.
+Certain LOS immunotypes of N. meningitidis possess LOS with variations in the structure of the?-chain.
+The observation that excess amount of LgtE in a reaction results in homopolymer additions suggests a mechanism that can explain how the L5 LOS immunotype might arise.
+If LgtF were overexpressed, it might result in the addition of a second glucose residue at the base of the?-chain.
+It is interesting to note that the SDS-PAGE mobility of LOS isolated from L5 strains possess a significant amount of a truncated biosynthetic product.
+This may reflect the limitation in the ability of LgtE to add galactose onto the diglucosyl structure.